cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 4   86709100
 ```

-A statistical summary can be printed with the method `.describe()`:
+A statistical summary can be printed with the method `.describe()`.

 ```
 In [6]: df.describe()